This document provides guidelines for best practices. See also Performance Tips.

 Make sure you only send requests for new, changed, or deleted product items unless the items will expire otherwise.

-- Use the Inventory service if prices and/or availability change rapidly
+Use Supplemental Feeds if prices and/or availability change rapidly

-If you are having trouble keeping a product's price, availability, or sale information up-to-date, consider using the Inventory service to send updates for just those attributes.
-Since inventory updates are small, you can make many more inventory updates in a given period than full product updates, which will help keep your products' prices and availability in line with your landing pages.
+If you are having trouble keeping a product's price, availability, or sale information up-to-date, consider using the Supplemental Feeds in the Products service to send updates for just those attributes.
+Since supplemental feed updates are small, you can make many more supplemental feed updates in a given period than full product updates, which will help keep your products' prices and availability in line with your landing pages.

 Another route for updating product price and availability is to use automatic item updates.
 This can be used in addition to API updates to help avoid mismatches between the information in the Merchant Center and the information on the product landing pages.
 However, keep in mind that this is designed to fix small problems with product price and availability accuracy, so automatic item updates are not a replacement for also providing the correct information via the API.